 - If the Approved User status is withdrawn the BCO, IBSC, Sector Manager, and HOD will be notified.

 - Any reinstatement of Approved User status will be considered by the Operator, IBSC, Sector Manager and BCO following discussions with the Approved User and the HOD involved.

-If Approved User status is withdrawn, responsibility for materials and new organisms (includes genetically modified micro-organisms/unwanted organisms and uncleared biological products) that must be held in the facility must be transferred to another Approved User or the materials destroyed at the time status is withdrawn.
+- If Approved User status is withdrawn, responsibility for materials and new organisms (includes genetically modified micro-organisms/unwanted organisms and uncleared (risk) biological products) that must be held in the facility must be transferred to another Approved User or the materials destroyed at the time status is withdrawn.